Retrodiction: Scientific method

 A retrodiction occurs when already gathered data is accounted for by a later theoretical advance in a more convincing fashion.
 The advantage of a retrodiction over a prediction is that the already gathered data is more likely to be free of experimenter bias.
 An example of a retrodiction is the perihelion shift of Mercury which Newtonian mechanics plus gravity was unable, totally, to account for whilst Einstein's general relativity made short work of it.

 Another use refers to a process by which one attempts to test a theory whose predictions are too long-term to be tested by waiting for a future event to occur.
 Instead, one speculates about uncertain events in the more distant past, and applies the theory to consider how it would have predicted a known event in the less distant past.
 This is useful in, for example, the fields of archaeology, climatology, evolutionary biology, financial analysis, forensic science, and cosmology.

+The term can also refer to instances when a theory implies or explains a past event that is not yet known but is later discovered.
+An example in linguistics is laryngeal theory.
+Linguists in the 19th century hypothesized that Indo-European languages derived from an ancestral language that originally had a class of three unique consonants that were subsequently lost in all known descendant languages.
+They were able to infer the presence of these consonants based on the lasting effects they seemed to have on neighboring sounds.
+Because the laryngeal consonants were not directly attested in any ancient inscriptions known at the time, the theory was not widely accepted.
+In the 20th century, the ancient Hittite language was discovered, deciphered, and classified as an Indo-European language.
+Unlike the other, previously known Indo-European languages, it preserved two of the laryngeal consonants as discrete phonemes.
+This discovery led to the widespread acceptance of laryngeal theory.